breatheco-de/content/src/content/lesson/python-modules.md

 ---
 title: 'Python Modules: Organizing and Reusing Code like an Expert.'
-subtitle: >-
-  Learn about modules in Python and how to take advantage of them to efficiently organize and reuse your code - improve your programming skills!
 tags:
   - python
 authors:
   - DF27ARTS
 description: >-
   Master Python modules to organize and reuse your code like an expert!
-Discover how to enhance your programming skills and streamline your projects today!
+Discover essential tips and techniques to enhance your programming skills today!
 ---
 ## Introduction to Python Modules